Toptani Government: Overview

 amassing cadastral records burned by the insurgents.
-Although impartial during the war, in December 1915, after expelling the diplomatic representatives of Vienna and Sofia from Durrës, Esad declared war on Austria-Hungary.
+Although impartial during the war, in December 1915, after expelling the diplomatic representatives of Vienna and Sofia from Durrës, Essad declared war on Austria-Hungary.

 Toptani extended the rule of his government in a larger part of the territory than the previous governments had done but he never quite fully took control of the whole country.